shapediver/Viewer/main/default/README.md

 Once you created a viewport, you can see the logo.
 When nothing is in the scene yet, the logo is shown until there is something to render.

-There are many options that you can already provide on initialization, please have a look at them [here]()(TODO link to doc).
+There are many options that you can already provide on initialization, please have a look at them [here](./modules.html#createViewport).